dilerbatu/edge_detection/README.md

 Edge Detection using C++ and Python

 This project serves to find edges on a given checkerboard.
-Outputs are stored in folders which is outputs_python and outputs_cpp after each code runs.
+Outputs are stored in folders which are outputs_python and outputs_cpp after each code runs.
 Examples are given below.